-- > Strategic plans and review of risks, including the potential impacts from failure of: - Specific assets; or - Asset management activities achieving asset management objectives, individually or in combination - > The importance of assets related to their intended outcome, objective, function or service requirement. - > Age, condition and asset demand / usage patterns. - > How asset investment aligns to asset management objectives.
+- Strategic plans and review of risks, including the potential impacts from failure of: - Specific assets; or 0 employment opportunities.
+We attract themselves in Moyne's natural wonders people who appreciate and immerse and environment.

+- Asset management activities achieving asset management objectives, individually or 0 in combination - The importance of assets related to their intended outcomes, objectives, function or service • requirements. - The age, condition and asset demand / usage patterns. - How asset investment aligns to the asset management objectives.